gaehlerm/SoftwareEngineering/README.md

 ## Things to write

 -	If anyone is an expert on Copilot and has ideas how to integrate it into this book, let me know.
 -	What is architecture?
 Or leave this chapter away all together?
-Read book "Fundamentals of Software Architecture"?
+Read book "Fundamentals of Software Architecture"? (chapter Architecture)
+-   What is mocking and stubs? (chapter Testing)
--	Domain driven design -> what is the idea behind entities, aggregates and value objects?
+-	Domain driven design -> what is the idea behind entities, aggregates and value objects? (chapter Domain driven design)
+-   Which design patterns are important? (chapter Design patterns)
+-   Do I need the chapter logging?
 -	Restructure and sort the chapters somehow.
 -	Some more examples on refactoring (what technique exactly?
 Converting a function into a class?)
 -	Design patterns -> write short explanations to all of them?
 Or select some of them?
 Or leave this chapter away completely.